example42/puppet-tp/README.md

 ## Additional info

-You can experiment and play with Tiny Puppet and see a lot of use examples on [Example42's PSICK control-repo](https://github.com/example42/psick) and the [psick module](https://github.com/example42/puppet-psick).
+You can experiment and play with Tiny Puppet and see a lot of usage examples on [Example42's PSICK control-repo](https://github.com/example42/psick) and the [psick module](https://github.com/example42/puppet-psick).

 Tiny Puppet has a [website](https://tiny-puppet.com/).